My name is Bert and my call is PA1B.

 In special contests as the OQRP contest, I use my homebrew CW transceivers HM7, and HDC14

-Click on the pictures to see the equipment or antenna.
+Click on the pictures or the links to see the equipment or antenna.

 1 milliwatt QSO’s